pherterich/the-turing-way/Chapter_Reproducibility.md

 | Reproducible | Authors provide all the necessary data and the computer codes to run the analysis again, re-creating the results.| (Different team, different experimental setup.)
 The measurement can be obtained with stated precision by a different team, a different measuring system, in a different location on multiple trials.
 For computational experiments, this means that an independent group can obtain the same result using artifacts which they develop completely independently. |
 | Replicable |  A study that arrives at the same scientific findings as another study, collecting new data (possibly with different methods) and completing new analyses. | (Different team, same experimental setup.)
 The measurement can be obtained with stated precision by a different team using the same measurement procedure, the same measuring system, under the same operating conditions, in the same or a different location on multiple trials.
 For computational experiments, this means that an independent group can obtain the same result using the author's own artifacts. |

-Barba (2018) conducted a detailed literature review covering several disciplines
+Barba (2018) conducted a detailed literature review on the usage of reproducible/replicable covering several disciplines.
+Most papers and disciplines use the terminology as defined by Claerbout and Karrenbach, whereas mircobiology, immunology and computer science tend to follow the ACM use of reproducibility and replication.
+In political science and economics literature, both terms are used interchangeably.

+In addition to these high level definitions of reporducibility, some authors provide more deailed disctinctions.
-Victoria Stodden [(2014)](http://edge.org/response-detail/25340), a prominent scholar on this topic, has identified some useful distinctions in reproducible research:
+Victoria Stodden [(2014)](http://edge.org/response-detail/25340), a prominent scholar on this topic, has for example identified the following further distinctions:

 - _Computational reproducibility_: when detailed information is provided about code, software, hardware and implementation details.